jpschewe/fll-sw/scoring/docs/DeveloperInformation.md

 Wiki Editing
 ------------
-Please stick to [standard markdown syntax](http://daringfireball.net/projects/markdown/syntax) as much as possible and avoid lots of SourceForge-specific extensions.
+Please stick to [standard markdown syntax](http://daringfireball.net/projects/markdown/syntax) as much as possible.
 This is because we package a copy of the wiki in the release and the processor only handles standard markdown plus basic linking.

 Using Eclipse